plashenkov/webapp-template/README.md

 # Web Application Template

-A minimal and extendable PHP and Vue application template.
+A minimal and extendable web (PHP and Vue) application template.

 ## Quick usage